makandra/geordi/README.md

 Example: `geordi commit`

+Any extra arguments are forwarded to `git commit -m <message>`.

+If there are no staged changes, prints a warning but will continue to create an empty commit.

 On the first execution we ask for your Pivotal Tracker API token.
 It will be stored in `~/.gitpt`.